-- Nipple – I like to use the pull on lamb/kid nipples however you may need to try a couple.
+- Nipple – I like to use the pull on lamb/kid nipples however you may need to t

 - Milk or Milk Replacer – If I’m not using fresh milk to bottle feed a Nigerian Dwarf goat kid I like to use the Dumor Goat Milk Replacer.
 We raised our first bottle baby on this and she did really well.

 The day the Nigerian Dwarf goat kid is born it will need several small meals.
 We feed our bottle babies every four hours or when they get fussy.
 Don’t worry if the kid doesn’t eat much more than a couple of ounces for the first several meals.
 After that first day of feeding colostrum, you can move to a feeding schedule with a milk replacer or milk.

 Because Nigerian Dwarf goats are so much smaller than full-sized goats when it comes to the amounts and how often to bottle feed them it’s hard to find an exact answer.

 A large part of bottle feeding Nigerian Dwarf goat kids is feeling, every kid is different.
 A well-fed kid is bright, alert, active, and ever-exploring the world.
 Kids who aren’t feeling well will be just the opposite, standing around, lethargic, crying out.
 Always go by what your kids tell you over a book or article does.

 But how do you know what is enough, and what is too much when you bottle feed a Nigerian Dwarf goat kid?
 Other than going by feel, the next best thing is by weight.

 Bottle Feeding Kids Days 1-7